-The following operating surplus/(deficit) comparisons highlight general positivity in the forward financial projections.
-However, it is important to note that the forward capital projections have only included selected near-term infrastructure upgrades and not strategic capital projects to meet ongoing service and compliance requirements given a lack of available funding.
+The following operating surplus/(deficit) comparisons in Figure 17 highlight general positivity in the forward financial projections.
+However, it is important to note that the forward capital projections have only included selected near-term infrastructure upgrades and not strategic capital projects to meet identified service and compliance requirements given a lack of available funding.